 The enterprise's activities must be taking place in and benefiting communities in a country or countries with a developing economy or economy in transition.
 A list of these can be found here.

-To apply for the SEED Low Carbon Awards, enterprises, in addition to the above eight criteria, also need to:
+To apply for a SEED Low Carbon Award, enterprises, in addition to the above eight criteria, also need to:

 The enterprise's activities have to make significant contributions to climate change mitigation and adaptation, for instance through the reduction of emissions, the use of renewable energy sources or through activities that build climate-resilience.

-To apply for the SEED Gender Equality Award, enterprises, in addition to the above eight criteria, also need to be:
+To apply for a SEED Gender Equality Award, enterprises, in addition to the above eight criteria, also need to be:

 Run or owned by a woman or women: SEED is seeking women-led or owned enterprises as a means to highlight and support women entrepreneurs and innovators who are leading in the area of sustainable development.
 (Evidence that the enterprise is women-led or women owned, such as any registration or tax report, will be requested from shortlisted candidates for verification)